 Here are a few of my favorites:

-• Breathing: Meditation and breathing exercises will help calm your anxiety and stress.
+- Breathing: Meditation and breathing exercises will help calm your anxiety and stress.
 I recommend the app HeartMath.

-• Dance: Moving your body can help you “shake off” your stress.
+- Dance: Moving your body can help you “shake off” your stress.
 In the words of Taylor Swift, shake it off!

-• Gentle exercise: I always enjoy walking with my family and our dogs.
+- Gentle exercise: I always enjoy walking with my family and our dogs.
 A long walk in a natural setting–changing your environment can help you get away from your stress.

-Addressing your stress is just part of getting to the root cause of autoimmune disease.
-Let me tell you about my proven method to get to the root cause so that you can reverse lupus and get off harsh medications and live pain-free.
+- Addressing your stress is just part of getting to the root cause of autoimmune disease.
+Read on to learn about my proven method to help you reverse lupus, get off harsh medications, and enjoy life without lupus symptoms.
 I call it The Myers Way®.

-Reverse Lupus with The Myers Way®
+Reverse Lupus With The Myers Way®

 Pillar I: Heal Your Gut